Summary: H.R. 676, The Expanded & Improved Medicare For All Act

 Containing annual health care costs, while covering all Americans

 Savings from reduced administration, bulk purchasing, and coordination among providers will allow coverage for all Americans while reducing health care inflation in the long term.
 Annual savings from enacting H.R.
-676 have been estimated at $387 billion (Baker, 2008) to $589 billion (Friedman, forthcoming).
+676 have been estimated at $387 billion (Baker, 2008) to $592 billion (Friedman, 2013).

 Proposed funding for the Improved Medicare for All program

 ¨ Maintain current federal funding for health care.